blogdaren/PHPCreeper/README.md

 There are two ways to start an application instance, one is `Global Startup`, and the other is `Single Startup`, we just need to choose one of them.
-`Global Startup` means that all workers run in the same group of processes under the same application, it can be deployed in a distributed way, but it cannot be deployed separately, `Single Startup` means that different workers run in different groups of processes under the same application, it can be distributed or deployed separately.
+`Global Startup` means that all workers run in the same group of processes under the same application, it can be deployed in a distributed way, but it can't be deployed separately, `Single Startup` means that different workers run in different groups of processes under the same application, it can be distributed or deployed separately.